 Tips and Tools of the Trade: Notes from a Writer’s Workshop (Part 1) Sadly, the economic downturn killed one of the most valuable programs offered by my hometown’s continuing education program – a mini writer’s workshop.
 The workshop – designed as a one day distillation of the larger, week-long writer’s conference hosted by the city […]Read more "Telling Tales and Spilling Secrets"

 Getting Lucky Are you getting some?
 If not, why not?
 There are no rules.
 Get it where you can.
 “Don’t make it fancy.
-Do it on the kitchen table… flash like Jessica Lange’s white panties in The Postman Always Rings Twice.
+Do it on the kitchen table… flash your moves like Jessica Lange’s white panties in The Postman Always Rings Twice.
 Do it in the back of a pew at church.
-Do it outside […]Read more "You know what you need…get some!"
+Do it […]Read more "You know what you need…get some!"

 Sketching and Jotting Your Way to Victory When you’re trying to write everyday – and especially when you’ve created a blog called the Daily Creative Writer – sometimes it can be hard to come up with material…especially creative material.
 I tend to do some of my best ad hoc writing when I’m stuck somewhere, like […]Read more "Be humble.
 Be brave.
 Get it on the page."